Phoenix009/Notes/Computer_Networks/Routing Algorithms.md

 **Database Synchronisation**:
 All routers need to have identical databases

-How to check if the database are consistent?
+> [!note] How to check if the database are consistent?
-- Have the same \#LSA entries
+> - Have the same \#LSA entries
-- Have the same sum for checksum
+> - Have the same sum for checksum

 Two types of synchronisation:
-1. Initial Sync: After HELLO explicitly transfer of the database
+1. Initial Sync: After HELLO explicitly transfer the database
+	- Database Description packets are sent ==one at a time== between neighbours
+	- Determine Master/Slave for DD exchange
+	- Determine which LSAs are missing in own DB
+	- Request those vis LS Request
+	- Neighbour sends these in LS Update packets

-2. Continuous Synchronisation: Flooding
+2. Continuous Synchronisation: Reliable Flooding
+	- Flood the LS Update packet to all the neighbours expect the one it received the update from
+	- Same copy of LSA is an implicit ACK
+	- Use delayed ACKs
+	- All LSAs must be acknowledge either implicitly or explicitly.

-Some of the advanced features in OSPF:
+**Some of the advanced features in OSPF:**
 1. Security: Exchanges between OSPF routers can be authenticated.
 Only trusted routers can participate in the OSPF protocol within an AS.

 2. Multiple same cost paths: When multiple paths to a destination have the same cost, OSPF allows multiple paths to be used.

 3. Integrated support for unicast and multicast routing: Multicast OSPF provides simple extension to OSPF providing multicast routing.

-4. Support for hierarchy within a single routing domain: the most significant advantage in OSPF is the ability ti structure an AS hierarchically.
+4. Support for hierarchy within a single routing domain: the most significant advantage in OSPF is the ability to structure an AS hierarchically.

 #### Inter-AS Routing: BGP

 ![[bgp.png]]

-BGP - Border Gateway Protocol is the de-factor standard inter-AS routing protocol.
+BGP - Border Gateway Protocol is the ==de-facto standard== inter-AS routing protocol.
 As an inter-AS routing protocol BGP provides each AS a means to
 1. Obtain subnet reachability information from neighbouring ASs
-2. Propagate the reachability information to add routers internal to the AS.
+2. Propagate the reachability information to all routers internal to the AS.
 3. Determine "good" routes to subnets based on the reachability information and on AS policy

+##### Neighbour Discovery and Maintenance:
-In BGP, pairs of routers exchange routing information over semipermanent TCP connections.
-There is typically one such BGP TCP connection for each link that directly connects two routers in two different ASs; There are also semipermanent BGP TCP connections between routers within an AS.
+In BGP, pairs of routers called ==BGP peers== exchange routing information over semipermanent TCP connections called ==BGP sessions==.

-For each TCP connection, the two routers at the end of the connection are called ==BGP peers==, and the TCP connection along with all the BGP messages sent over the connection is called ==BGP Session==.

 a BGP session that spans two ASs is called ==an external BGP (eBGP) session==, and a BGP session between routers in the same AS is called an ==internal BGP (iBGP) session==.